sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

 1. Click on **Set as default branch (3)**.

     ![Import Repository](images/az-400-5.png)

+   >**Note:** If there is only one branch then it is considered as the default branch automatically.You can proceed with the next task.

 ### Task 3: Create Azure resources

 In this task, you will create an Azure web app by using the Azure portal.